vmware/vic-product/installer/docs/DESIGN.md

   This will also be helpful for troubleshooting.
 Component developers should consider providing a mapping of exit codes to error messages so that a relevant error message can be displayed.

-- A component upgrade script SHOULD output debug level logs to stdout
+- A component upgrade script SHOULD output debug level logs to stdout.
+If using a component upgrade container, component developers MUST communicate the way to obtain upgrade logs with the appliance team.

   These logs will be saved in `/var/log/vmware/upgrade.log`.

-- A component upgrade script MUST be versioned with the same version number as its coresponding component artifact
+- A component upgrade script or container MUST be versioned with the same version number as its coresponding component artifact

   The contents of component upgrade scripts will change over time.
 The component upgrade script needs to be treated a component with versioning so that the appliance build can pull in the appropriate version.

-- A component upgrade script MUST NOT corrupt application data if run against an incompatible version or incompatible data
+- A component upgrade script or container MUST NOT corrupt application data if run against an incompatible version or incompatible data

 - The appliance upgrade script MUST NOT require human knowledge of the upgrade path